supertokens/supertokens-plugins/packages/tenant-discovery-nodejs/README.md

 ### List All Tenants

 > [!IMPORTANT]
 > This is disabled by default.
-The `showTenantSelector` field in config has to be set to `true` in order to enable it.
+The `enableTenantListAPI` field in config has to be set to `true` in order to enable it.

 - **GET** `/plugin/supertokens-plugin-tenant-discovery/list`
 - **Response**: